wyatt88/k8swatch/README.md

 # k8swatch
-Watch kubernetes event resource and send the message to Alertmanager
+Watch kubernetes event resource and send the messages to Alertmanager